-The silent sisters is an order of women belonging to the Faith of the Seven.
-They are sworn to the service of the Stranger and have taken the vows of chastity and silence.
+The silent sisters, also referred to as the Stranger's wives, death's handmaidens or the handmaidens of the Stranger, is an order of women belonging to the Faith of the Seven.
+They are sworn to the service of the Stranger and have taken vows of chastity and silence.
+The silent sisters attend to the dead.
 They are not to be confused with septas.
-The silent sisters attend to the dead.

-Silent sisters are sometimes referred to as 'Wives of the Stranger' or 'Death’s Handmaidens'.
-They are shrouded in grey and keep their faces cowled except for their eyes.
+Silent sisters are shrouded in grey and keep their faces cowled except for their eyes.
 It is said that theirs is a serene life, a life of prayer and contemplation and good works.
 They bring solace to the living and peace to the dead.

 A Game of Thrones